igponce/Azure-DP-100-Data-Scientist-Study-Guide/src/chapter_4.md

 ## Split datasets
 ### Determine ideal split based on the nature of the data
-   - Determine number of splits
+### Determine number of splits
-   - Determine relative size of splits
+### Determine relative size of splits

-   - Ensure splits are balanced
+### Ensure splits are balanced

+When we are splitting a malance dataset into train and test subsets randomly, we might be splitting the dataset inadvertently in an unbalance manner.

+Unbalanced data is a bad choice for training a machine learning algorithm because the model will be biased to the class with more training samples.
+The worst-case scenario is when the model overfits the majority class, and does not learn the minority one.

-- Identify data imbalances
+# Identify data imbalances
    - Resample a dataset to impose balance
    - Adjust performance metric to resolve imbalances
    - Implement penalization

-- Train the model
+## Train the model
-   - Select early stopping criteria
+###  Select early stopping criteria
-   - Tune hyper-parameters
+### Tune hyper-parameters

-- Evaluate model performance
+## Evaluate model performance
-   - Score models against evaluation metrics
+### Score models against evaluation metrics
-   - Implement cross-validation
+### Implement cross-validation
-   - Identify and address overfitting
+### Identify and address overfitting
-   - Identify root cause of performance results
+### Identify root cause of performance results